lift/framework/README.md

 ### Wiki

 The Lift wiki is hosted on Assembla and can be found at [http://www.assembla.com/spaces/liftweb/wiki/](http://www.assembla.com/spaces/liftweb/wiki/).
-Anyone is welcome to contributed to the wiki; you must create an account and watch the Lift project in order to create or edit wiki pages.
+Anyone is welcome to contribute to the wiki; you must create an account and watch the Lift project in order to create or edit wiki pages.

 ### ScalaDocs

 The ScalaDocs for each release of Lift, in additional to the actual JARs, are available on ScalaTools.
-You can access the source code-based documentation for releases via the site's homepage or by navigating directly to the URL for the specific release.
+You can access the source code–based documentation for releases via the site's homepage or by navigating directly to the URL for the specific release.
 For instance, the Lift 2.4 release can be accessed at [http://scala-tools.org/mvnsites/liftweb-2.4/](http://scala-tools.org/mvnsites/liftweb-2.4/).

 ## License